-Picudo Single Variety extra virgin olive oil offers us a medium intensity with fruity and soft prickly taste and slightly sweet flavour.
+Picudo Single Variety extra virgin olive oil offers a medium intensity with a fruity and soft prickly taste and slightly sweet flavour.

-Ideal in toasts, warm salads, gazpacho’s, and pastries.
+Ideal for toasts, warm salads, gazpachos, and pastries.

 The name Picudo (loosely translated to “Beaked”) comes from the shape of the olive, which is round with a curved point at one end.
 The Picudo olive tree is a thorny tree to grow.
-Its trunk is wild and tends to twist itself, and it becomes a gnarled tree.
-They are not easy to harvest, and that is why this variety is less frequent.
+Its trunk is wild and tends to twist itself, becoming a gnarled tree.
+They are not easy to harvest, so this variety is less frequent.
 Its olive oil is so precious that we consider it an obligation to continue growing them and obtaining its olive oil every year.

-The Picudo is the second-largest olive used in oil extraction, weighing an average of 4.8 grams, and the location of the olives crops is in the south of Spain.
-It is cultivated over 60,000 hectares (150,000 acres) mainly in Castro del Río and Baena, in the south of Córdoba and to a lesser degree in the neighbouring provinces of Jaén, Málaga, and Granada.
+The Picudo is the second-largest olive used in oil extraction, weighing an average of 4.8 grams, and the olives crops are located in the south of Spain.
+It is cultivated over 60,000 hectares (150,000 acres), mainly in Castro del Río and Baena, in the south of Córdoba and to a lesser degree in the neighbouring provinces of Jaén, Málaga, and Granada.

 Shop Picudo Single Variety

-Interested in getting your hands on some of our Picudo extra virgin olive oil?
+Interested in getting some of our Picudo extra virgin olive oil?
 Head over to our online shop to purchase today.